landro/TesTcl/README.md

 are used when configuring [F5 BigIP](http://www.f5.com/products/big-ip/) devices.
 The goal of this library is to make it easy to unit test iRules used when load balancing HTTP traffic.

-## The challenge

-Configuring BigIP devices is no trivial task, and typically falls in under a DevOps kind of role.
-In order to make your system perform the best it can, you need:

-- In-depth knowledge about the BigIP system (typically requiring at least a [$1,995 3-day course](http://www.f5.com/services/global-training/course-descriptions/big-ip-ltm-essentials.html))
-- In-depth knowledge about the web application being load balanced
-- The Tcl language and the iRule extensions
-- And finally: _A way to test your iRules_

-## Testing iRules

-Most shops test iRules [manually](http://en.wikipedia.org/wiki/Manual_testing), the procedure typically being a variation of the following:

-- Create/edit iRule
-- Add log statements that show execution path
-- Push iRule to staging/QA environment
-- Bring backend servers up and down **manually** as required to test fallback scenarios
-- Generate HTTP-traffic using a browser and verify **manually** everything works as expected
-- Verify log entries **manually**
-- Remove or disable log statements
-- Push iRule to production environment
-- Verify **manually** everything works as expected

-There are lots of issues with this **manual** approach:

-- Using log statements for testing and debugging messes up your code, and you still have to look through the logs **manually**
-- Potentially using different iRules in QA and production make automated deployment procedures harder
-- Bringing servers up and down to test fallback scenarios can be quite tedious
-- **Manual** verification steps are prone to error
-- **Manual** testing takes a lot of time
-- Development roundtrip-time is forever, since deployment to BigIP sometimes can take several minutes

-Clearly, **manual** testing is not the way forward!

-Enough said about manual testing.
-Let's talk about unit testing iRules using TesTcl!

 ## Getting started

 If you're familiar with unit testing and [mocking](http://en.wikipedia.org/wiki/Mock_object) in particular,